-However, I admit that I do enjoy marking special days and events, including Valentine’s day.
+However, the end of the day, it is supposed to celebrate something positive: love.
+In a world that often seems to be filled with depressing news (endless violence and crime), love can surely only be a good thing to encourage.
+Plus I admit that I do enjoy marking special days and events, including Valentine’s day.
 I just prefer to do so in a low-key way.
 I tend to have fresh flowers in the house most of the time anyway, selected by myself, so my husband usually gives me a card and a small box of my favourite type of chocolates (which is invariably well received).

 I give my husband a card, too and in recent years I have made him heart shaped chocolates in a silicone mould.
 Our two eldest children love helping to make them.
 Usually we melt large bars of milk and white chocolate then gently swirl the two colours together a little in a bowl, before pouring into the mould.
 This results in a pretty marbled effect in each chocolate.